 3. Shop online and pick up at the store

-You can pick the exact items you want online, pay, and then pick them up at whenever for your convenience.
-You can avoid the impulse buying by sticking to your grocery list and budget.
+You can pick the exact items you want online, pay, and then pick them up whenever for your convenience.
+You can avoid impulse buying by sticking to your grocery list and budget.
 Some stores offer a pickup service for free, but others will charge you a small fee.
 You can also let somebody buy your grocery for you using apps like instacart.
 Make sure to budget that into your overall cost.
-You can cut the time to go to shops and save gas at the same time.
+You can cut the time to go to the shops and save gas at the same time.

 4. Put off going to the markets for 1 more day